 '''

 int module_load(

 YR_SCAN_CONTEXT context,

-YR_OBJECT module,
+YR_OBJECT module_object,

 void module_data,

 size_t module_data_size)

 {

-set_string("Hello World!", module, "greeting");
+set_string("Hello World!", module_object, "greeting");

 return ERROR_SUCCESS;

 }

 '''

 This function is invoked once for each scanned file, but only if the module is imported by some rule with the import directive.
-The module_load function is where your module has the opportunity to inspect the file being scanned, parse it or analize it the way it may prefer, and then populate the data structures defined in the declarations section.
+The module_load function is where your module has the opportunity to inspect the file being scanned, parse or analyze it in the way prefered, and then populate the data structures defined in the declarations section.

-In this example the module_load function doesn't inspect the file content at all, it just assign the string "Hello World!" to the variable greeting declared before.
+In this example the module_load function doesn't inspect the file content at all, it just assigns the string, "Hello World!" to the variable greeting declared before.

-And finally we have the module_unload function:
+And finally, we have the module_unload function:

 '''

 int module_unload(

-YR_OBJECT module)
+YR_OBJECT module_object)

 {

 return ERROR_SUCCESS;

 }

 '''

 For each call to module_load there is a corresponding call to module_unload.
 This function allows your module to free any resource allocated during module_load.
 There's nothing to free in this case, so the function just returns ERROR_SUCCESS.
 Both module_load and module_unload should return ERROR_SUCCESS to indicate that everything went fine.
-If a different value is returned the scanning will be aborted and the error reported to the user.
+If a different value is returned the scanning will be aborted and an error reported to the user.